Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

+**Breaking:**
+- react-native-bpk-component-phone-input
+  - On android the phone input now uses BpkSectionList instead of BpkFlatList.
+This means that it is split into sections by the first character of each country (aligned with the iOS implementation).

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).